yimjiajun/vim/README.md

     vim +PlugInstall
     ```

-[^1]: Why not `$VIMINIT` : Distinct between Neovim and Vim, which environment variable is using on both editor.
+[^1]: Why `$VIMINIT` : Startup configuration file rather than _.vimrc_ for Neovim and Vim, which environment variable is using on both editor.